 Timothy was more than a gopher, more than a messenger, more than a helper;

-these same doctrines are taught to this day, but there are some that have
+these same doctrines are taught to this day, but others have

 fallen to the wayside, some that were critical to the Church in establishing